denten-books/plain-text/2-device.md

 to telegraphs and film projectors.
 The film reel and the ticker tape pass through the mechanism without leaving a trace.
 The tape of the Turing machine alters the machine's internal configuration in a way that lasts beyond the tape's discharge from the mechanism.

 If you recall Wittgenstein's earlier thought experiments in this vein, he too spoke of humans in the process of reading or doing mathematics who similarly "ingest" symbols; of the need to internalize external symbolic states; and of affecting a change in mental states, on some real and empirically observable neurological level, that correlate to the symbol.
 Turing's machine is capable of such ingestion.
 It "thinks," "reads," and "remembers" to the extent of its capability to scan and internalize symbolic inscription.
 The Turing machine in effect gives us a concise and minimally viable definition of "reading" and "becoming aware."
 Proper reading for Turing simply involves the appropriate internalization of the symbol, for both human and machine.
-His machine did not just scan, it "read" in the Platonic sense, able to convert ideal forms into their specific physical instantiations: to trace the mechanism behind the symbol, something Wittgenstein did not think was possible.

 In addition to "reading," Turing's machine also writes.
-Turing writes that "in some configurations in which the scanned square is blank (*i.e.* bears no symbol) the machine writes down a new symbol on the scanned square" [@turing_computable_1937, 231].
-The machine is capable also of erasing and moving symbols to adjacent squares, one square at a time.
+Turing explains that "in some configurations in which the scanned square is blank (*i.e.* bears no symbol) the machine writes down a new symbol on the scanned square" [@turing_computable_1937, 231].
+The machine should thus also be capable of erasing and moving symbols to adjacent squares, one square at a time.
 Reading, writing, and symbolic manipulation are all actions at the core of Turing's computation.
-More than just reading, Turing's machine reading is capable of altering the rules of scansion.
-If we take "reading" to initially entail "moving our eyes from left to right," for example, we must also imagine machine symbols that stand for instructions like "now move from right to left."
+More than simple scansion, a Turing machine is capable of altering the rules of reading.
+If we take "reading" to initially entail "moving our eyes from left to right," for example, we must also imagine machine symbols that stand for instructions like "now move from right to left," or, "skip every other character."
 The configuration state of the machine determines the movement of the "reading" and "writing" apparatus along the surface of the tape.
 Unlike an analog watch, to use a simple example, the mechanism of the Turing machine is not "set in stone."
 It is capable of altering its own inner works.
 In this action, some of the scanned symbols represent computable numbers, or data as we would say today, on which computation is performed.
 Yet other symbols represent machine instructions, which define the rules of computation.
-This type of instructional symbols directs the movement of the reading and writing heads, which "write," "scan," or "erase" symbols.
+This type of instructional symbols direct the movement of the reading and writing heads, which "write," "scan," or "erase" symbols.
 Today, we would call such instructions "programs," "applications," or "software."
 Control codes and computed data within a Turing machine form a part of the same continuous stream of information.
 Computation, in the Turing sense, entails the transference between symbolic and solid states of being.

-Just as the Turing machine is able, in theory, to convert symbolic representation into internal configuration states, it can conversely enact the opposite movement, by representing internal configuration states symbolically.
-This remarkable property allows for the creation of what Turing calls a class of *universal* machines, distinct from mere single-purpose computers.
+Just as the Turing machine is able, in theory, to convert extrinsic signs into intrinsic physical configuration states, it can conversely enact the opposite movement, by representing internal configuration symbolically.
+This remarkable property allows for what Turing calls a class of *universal* machines, distinct from mere single-purpose computers.
 Specific Turing machines can be configured to preform specific actions like addition or multiplication.
 But the multiplication machine cannot, for example, be reconfigured for another purpose, because the physical movement of its internals is fixed.
 An electronic scale, for example, is built for one purpose only.
-It cannot be used for word processing or for the calculation of missile trajectories.
+It cannot be used to process text or calculate missile trajectories.
 An adding machine can only add.
 The universal Turing machine by contrast has the ability to internalize *other machine configurations*.
 Such a machine can, in Turing's words, "compute any computable sequence" [@turing_computable_1937, 241].
 In being able to internalize physical configuration as symbol, the universal Turing machine gains the ability to simulate all other special-purpose Turing machines, as long as these machines are amenable to symbolic representation.
 For this reason, Turing computation excludes non symbolic, mechanical action like hammering nails or harvesting grain.
 The Turing machine simulates symbolic manipulations.
 It is a trace of a trace; a diagram of diagrams.
+The technique is the thing being simulated, not the action itself.
+In this way, the basic mechanism of reading and writing of symbols along tape gives rise to all higher level symbolic manipulations.

 The transition of symbols into machine states (and the other way around) defines modern programming.
 Unlike other, definitive, single-purpose and